D-Rex-III/D-Rex-III.github.io/README.md

-GitHub pages used to display my repos in a clean and concise webpage.
+GitHub pages used to resume in a clean and concise webpage.